cair/GraphTsetlinMachine/README.md

 ### Adding the Nodes

 The next step is to set how many nodes you want in each of the _10,000_ graphs you are building.
-For the NoisyXOR problem, each graph has two nodes:
+For the Noisy XOR problem, each graph has two nodes:
 ```bash
 for graph_id in range(10000):
     graphs_train.set_number_of_graph_nodes(graph_id, 2)